prantlf/dom-lite/README.md

 This fork enhances the original project with a support for testing libraries manipulating DOM (JSX syntax, for example) and for testing [Web Components]:

+* Recognise attributes without the equal sign.
+Assign an empty string as their value.
 * Add the [`classList`] property.
 * Add the [`Event`] class and the [`EventTarget`] support to `Document` and `Element`.
 * Add the [`setAttributeNS`] method.